 - Active physiotherapy involves a range of exercises designed personally for you to keep your back pain at bay and reduce the chance of further injury.
 It can also help you improve your posture and otherwise take better care of your body.

 Surgery may be recommended if the symptoms are severe and persistent suggesting a compressed nerve in the spine.
-Usually, the slipped vertebra is fused to its neighbours and possibly removal of a disc.
+Usually, the slipped vertebra is fused to its neighbors and possibly removal of a disc.
 It generally involves a week in hospital followed by an extended recovery period.
 Generally, surgery should only be considered for serious cases such as Grade 4 and possibly Grade 3 spondylolisthesis.

 It is important to remember that not all cases cause pain and require treatment.
 Often conditions other than spondylolisthesis are the reasons people feel pain, even though they may have mild to moderate spondylolisthesis.
 Obtaining the right diagnosis is vital for ensuring the best treatment regime and outcome.